DePayFi/web3-payments/README.md

 Possible values:

 `ifSwapped`: Only emits an event if payment requires swap, otherwise no dedicated payment event is emited.
-Use classic transfer event in this case.
+Use classic transfer event in case of a direct payment (does not go through the DePay router).

 ```javascript
 let paymentRoutes = route({